Aakarsh204/Apakt-204/README.md

 - 👋 Hi, I’m @Apakt-204
 - 👀 I’m interested in movies, coding and games
-- 🌱 I’m currently learning c, c++ and java
+- 🌱 I’m currently learning c, c++, java, python and javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @apakt_204 on instagram
+- 📫 How to reach me aakarsh204@gmail.com on email

 <!---
 Apakt-204/Apakt-204 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.